Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Topological defects

 It should be noted that the system may not be destabilized by an asymmetric structure for $m\geq2n-1$.
 Since $m_{\cancel{\rm PQ}}$ decreases faster than $H$ and becomes smaller than $H$ at some temperature, the axion configuration can be rearranged by the gradient term.
 For a larger value of $\lambda$, the re-randomization might be mild, but we conservatively focus on $m\leq2n-2$ in the following discussion.

 So far, we have qualitatively discussed the destabilization of the system only in one specific case.
-However, it is unclear for different combinations of $(\ell, N_{\rm DW})$, which will be discussed in \SEC{sec:Discussion}.
-In short, to destabilize the system conservatively requires the following conditions: \beq f_a\lesssim10^{9}\GeV \ , \quad \text{for} \ ^{\forall} (\ell, N_{\rm DW}) \ , \eeq or \beq (\ell, N_{\rm DW}) = (3,2) \ , \quad \text{for} \ ^{\forall}f_a~{\rm and}~m\leq2n-2 \ . \eeq Note that $\forall$ means all possible combinations or values of $f_a$ which are restricted by the backreaction constraints.
+For general combinations of $(\ell, N_{\rm DW})$, the situation is less clear.
+While we comment on this issue in \SEC{sec:Discussion}, a detailed analysis is left for future work.
+Here, we present conservative conditions for destabilizing the system: \beq f_a\lesssim10^{9}\GeV \ , \quad \text{for} \ ^{\forall} (\ell, N_{\rm DW}) \ , \eeq or \beq (\ell, N_{\rm DW}) = (3,2) \ , \quad \text{for} \ ^{\forall}f_a~{\rm and}~m\leq2n-2 \ . \eeq Note that $\forall$ means all possible combinations or values of $f_a$ which are restricted by the backreaction constraints.
 Moreover, there remain curious questions for the latter case, how much time it takes to collapse or how the dynamics depends on the size of $V_{\cancel{\rm PQ}}$.
 To answer those questions requires a detailed simulation, which is left for a future study.
 Here we simply assume that the annihilation occurs after the potential minima are deformed, i.e. at $T_{\rm ann} = \kappa T_{\rm tr}$, with $\kappa < 1$ a numerical parameter.
 Since the hexagons can shrink with the shape kept, the typical time scale is $H^{-1}$, or $\kappa\sim\mathcal{O}(0.1)$ can be taken.
 The latter case is severer for the domain wall problem, and we focus on this case below.